-Dissertation Title: "Drawing Diaspora and Picturing the City: Visualizing the Islamic Other in Early Modern Italy
+Dissertation Title: "Drawing Diaspora and Picturing the City: Visualizing the Islamic Other in Early Modern Italy”

 Advisor: Joseph Manca, Nina J. Cullinan Professor of Art and Art History, Professor of Art History

-Julie Timte is a fourth-year Ph.D. candidate with interests in Italian Art and Architecture and Islamic Art and Architecture from the 14th through the 18th centuries.
+Julie Timte is a sixth-year Ph.D. candidate with interests in Italian Art and Architecture and Islamic Art and Architecture from the 14th through the 18th centuries.
 She is specifically interested in modes of cultural translation and the material and artistic intersections between the Italian peninsula and the Islamic worlds.
 She is also interested in how text and image interact to create meaning in varying social, geographic, and temporal contexts.
 Julie received her B.A. in Art History and Plan II Honors from The University of Texas at Austin.
 Prior to studying at Rice, Julie worked for the Sarah Campbell Blaffer Foundation and the Art of the Islamic Worlds department at the Museum of Fine Arts, Houston.

 Publications: